 He positions both hands on either side of his mouth like a megaphone and yells,

 "Timmy!
 Instead of the moon, I can offer you a star!"

 "What?" the cabin boy shouts from up high, frightened by the increasingly forceful rocking of the boat.

 "If you come down, I can offer you a star!" repeats Captain Pouic.

-So, cautiously, inch by inch, placing his feet on the cables and ropes and tightly squeezing the tall piece of wood all along his path, Tibou climbs down.
-He wants to have his star so much that he finds the strength and clear-headedness he needs to face his vertigo.
+So, cautiously, inch by inch, placing his feet on the cables and ropes and tightly squeezing the tall piece of wood all along his path, Timmy climbs down.
+He wants to claim his star so badly that he finds the strength and clear-headedness he needs to face his fear.

 Below, the captain calmly welcomes him.
 Even if he is very relieved, he does not embrace him, avoiding too much brotherly contact, as these are all manly sailors!